w-A-L-L-e/wash/README.md

 TODO:
 ```
+pipes like:
-pipes aka cat bla.txt | grep "something"
+  cat bla.txt | grep "something"

-fix bug in multi arg commands (it's allmost good enough for me to use it as bash replacement, once this bug is squashed ;) as piping can be done already with stat=run("some command") etc.).
+pseudo piping can be done already with stat=run("some command") etc.

 .washrc like .bashrc => especially for the path which is now hardcoded to : /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/opt/X11/bin:/usr/local/CrossPack-AVR/bin

 improve auto completion (it's already better than few days ago http://web.mit.edu/gnu/doc/html/rlman_2.html ).
 ```

 I'm aware of zsh which is also cool indeed but I want a syntax more like ruby or other modern languages.
 Not something from the 90's for my shell ;).